camunda/camunda-docs/docs/components/best-practices/modeling/choosing-the-dmn-hit-policy.md

-### First: Accepting a Customer Based on Hard Criteria
+### First: accepting a customer based on hard criteria

 Having said that, the hit policy "*First*" can sometimes make it easier for an organisation to reason about decision logic dealing with some criteria that are "harder" (more "clearcut") than others.
 Furthermore it can help to make a decision table layout more compact and therefore easier to interpret.